Youngcius/ustc-project/gmm-em/README.md

-# Gaussian Mixture Model (GMM) for clustering, realized by Expectation Maximization (EM) algorithm
+# Gaussian Mixture Model (GMM) for clustering base on Expectation Maximization (EM) algorithm

 Dataset: iris, which can be found in general libraries of Python, R, etc.